jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-2025.md

-# Celtic-Inspired Lunar-Seasonal Calendar for 2025
+# Draíocht Calendar for 2025

-This astronomically accurate lunar-seasonal calendar begins with the spring equinox and follows the actual phases of the moon.
+This astronomically accurate calendar begins with the spring equinox and follows the actual phases of the moon.
 Each new month begins precisely on a new moon, honoring nature's rhythms rather than human convenience.
+The Draíocht Calendar (pronounced DREE-oct Calendar) represents a reconstruction of how ancient Druids likely approached timekeeping through direct observation of celestial movements.

+## About the Draíocht Calendar

+The name "Draíocht" comes from the Irish term for the magical arts and secret knowledge of the Druids.
+As skilled astronomers and spiritual leaders, the Druids would have developed sophisticated methods for tracking time based on careful observation of celestial events and their relationship to seasonal changes on Earth.

+Unlike later Celtic calendars that show significant Roman adaptation, the Draíocht Calendar emphasizes observational astronomy and natural phenomena over imposed mathematical systems.
+It features variable month lengths based on actual lunar cycles and a special first month (Eadarra) that begins on the spring equinox regardless of moon phase, embodying the unpredictable nature of threshold transitions.

 ## Current Year: 2025